Refraction and Reflection of plane waves using Huygens principle (Introduction)

 we know that

-where Refraction and Reflection of Plane Waves using Huygens Principle is the speed of the star
+where is the speed of the star

 NOTE:-